What is Standard Operating Procedure?

 5. Review with stakeholders

-It’s important to get the buy-in from all the stakeholders involved for that specific SOP.
-If we take the same example “Employee onboarding” you might have a few departments and people involved in that process, your Recruitment team, HR team, IT assets team, and Facilities team.
+It’s important to get buy-in from all stakeholders involved in that specific SOP.
+If we take the same example, “Employee onboarding,” you might have a few departments and people involved in that process: your Recruitment team, HR team, IT assets team, and Facilities team.

-So everyone should clearly understand the document and provide their feedback.
-You can utilize the “Discussion” feature in Document360 to get reviews and respond to reviews of the Standard Operating Procedure.
+Everyone should clearly understand the document and provide their feedback.
+You can use the “Discussion” feature to get reviews and respond to them on the Standard Operating Procedure.

 6. Publish

-Once you get approval from all the stakeholders who are associated with the specific SOP document, you can publish the document in a centralized internal knowledge base that’s accessible to everyone.
-If you are using Document360, the SOP is already in a centralized knowledge base, (if written in Microsoft Word) you might also use Microsoft SharePoint or Google Docs.
+Once you have approval from all stakeholders associated with the specific SOP document, you can publish it in a centralized internal knowledge base accessible to everyone.

 7. Promote

-Sometimes it’s not enough to just create and store the SOP document in a central repository, you need to actively promote that content to all the stakeholders.
-One of the biggest challenges with SOP is often the SOP documents are left unnoticed and kill their original purpose.
+Sometimes it’s not enough to just create and store the SOP document in a central repository; you need to actively promote it to all stakeholders.
+One of the biggest challenges with SOP is that SOP documents are often overlooked and lose their original purpose.

-So you need a mechanism to constantly make sure it’s used actively.
-Document360’s “Notification” feature can be used for this purpose, both for initial publishing and also for constantly notifying users whenever there are an amendment and new versions.
+You need a mechanism to ensure it’s used consistently.
+The “Notification” feature can be used for this purpose, both for initial publishing and for continuous notifications to users about amendments and new versions.

 8. Review and Amend

 This is pretty standard.
 Most organizations don’t look back at their processes after defining them, having a “don’t fix what’s not broken” attitude.
-More often than not, though, there are a lot of benefits to be gained from improving the process.
-Document360 comes with a few in-built features to address this “Article Versioning”, “Review Reminders
+More often than not, though, there are many benefits to improving the process.
+Document360 includes a few built-in features to address “Article Versioning” and “Review Reminders.”

 9. Analyze usage metrics

 First, you need to define the right metrics.
 You can’t improve something you can’t measure.
-You need to constantly check the adaption of the published SOP documents.
-Imagine after spending so much effort and producing an SOP document and after 3 or 6 months you notice no one is using it, it is such a waste of effort.
+You need to constantly check the adaptation of the published SOP documents.
+Imagine spending so much effort producing an SOP document, only to have it go unused after 3 or 6 months; it’s a waste of effort.

 Interested in exploring how Document360 can streamline your SOP management?
 Schedule a demo with our experts today!

-All SOPs have in common is the systematization of the individual steps performed in the implementation of a repetitive task to create an overall quality system.
-There is no one-size-fits-all all.
+All SOPs share the systematization of the individual steps performed in implementing a repetitive task to create an overall quality system.
+There is no one-size-fits-all.
 Similarly, no one tool fits all.

-The end goal of Standard Operating procedures is to make sure the end-users understand the procedures well to perform their activity.
-Try to use the tools you are already using and complement them with tools that will achieve the goal.
+The end goal of Standard Operating Procedures is to ensure end-users understand the procedures well enough to perform their activities.
+Try to use the tools you already have and complement them with others that will achieve the goal.

 Let’s take a look at some of the formats of Standard Operating Procedures